gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 avroProducer.flush()
 ```

-When producing an Avro message, the library will check if the Avro Schema for the key and the value is already registered and if it is compatible.
-If they do not exist, then the schema is registered.
+When producing an Avro message, the library will check if the Avro Schema for the key and the value part is already registered and if it is, it checks if the one provided has a change and if yes, if this change is compatible.
+If a schema does not exist at all, then it is registered.
 You can check the registry through the REST API or the Schema Registry UI.

+### View schemas using REST API

+The Schema Registry provides a REST API which is documented in the [Confluent documentation](https://docs.confluent.io/current/schema-registry/develop/api.html).

 To list all the schemas which are registered through the REST API, perform the following command